taran-pierce/store/README.md

   - create and update a .env with all the required keys
   - keystone, cloudinary, mongodb, cookie
 - start up frontend with `npm run dev`
+  - update frontend/ with a `.env.local` with your key for STRIPE